 As a sponsored cell captive insurance company in the State of Connecticut, CFSIC has the ability to establish separate incorporated or unincorporated protected cells, whereby each cell participant benefits from having their respective programs legally segregated from the assets and liabilities of other participants' programs.
-As of June 30, 2021 and 2020, CFSIC has established one protected cell named the Connecticut Foundation Solutions Indemnity Company Cell ("CFSIC Cell"), which is an unincorporated entity.
+As of June 30, 2022 and 2021, CFSIC has established one protected cell named the Connecticut Foundation Solutions Indemnity Company Cell ("CFSIC Cell"), which is an unincorporated entity.
 The CFSIC Cell is a component unit of CFSIC (collectively, "the Company").
 The Company began to accept applications from claimants on January 10, 2019.

 The Board of Directors of CFSIC engages a Superintendent for the management of the Company.
 CFSIC also engages several independent service providers, under the direction of the Superintendent and the Board of Directors, to carry out various functions of the Company.
 Such services include third-party administrative claims management, accounting, regulatory compliance and corporate legal.
 Under the enabling legislation, no more than 10% of all funds made available to the Company in any calendar year are to be used for administrative or operational costs.
-The Company was in compliance of this requirement for the year ended June 30, 2021 and 2020.
+The Company was in compliance of this requirement for the year ended June 30, 2022 and 2021.

-The Company is funded through the CFAF with State bonded funds by the Connecticut Department of Housing (CT DOH).
-CFSIC is expected to receive \$100 million over a period of five years from the date of incorporation through June 30, 2022, with \$20 million to be received each calendar year.
-As of June 30, 2021, CFSIC has received \$80 million of the expected allotment.
+The Company is funded through the CFAF with State bonded funds and proceeds through the Healthy Homes surcharge by the Connecticut Department of Housing (CT DOH).
+CFSIC received \$100 million over a period of five years from the date of incorporation through June 30, 2022, with \$20 million received each calendar year.
 The initial \$850,000 was funded through a grant from the CT DOH to the Company.
 Subsequent receipts were funded through a direct transfer of funds pursuant to a contract between the Department of Housing and the Company (the DOH Contract).
-In addition, CFSIC is scheduled to receive approximately 85% of the total amount collected from an annual \$12 per homeowner insurance policy surcharge on homeowner policies issued within the state of Connecticut.
+Additionally, as part of the Healthy Homes surcharge, CFSIC is scheduled to receive approximately 85% of the total amount collected from an annual \$12 per homeowner insurance policy surcharge on homeowner policies issued within the state of Connecticut.
 The first surcharge collection occurred on June 26, 2020 in the amount of \$10,601,209 and encompassed a date range of surcharge collection of January 1, 2019 through December 31, 2019.
 The second surcharge collection occurred on June 2, 2021 in the amount of \$10,580,618 and encompassed a date range of surcharge collection from January 1, 2020 through December 31, 2020.
+The third surcharge collection occurred on June 27, 2022 in the amount of \$12,434,721, of which \$500,259 is due back to the State of Connecticut due to an overpayment, and encompassed a date range of surcharge collection from January 1, 2021 through December 31, 2021.
 This policyholder surcharge is scheduled to run, for purposes of the annual calculation of the surcharge, through December 31, 2029, with the probable remittance to CFSIC of that year's surcharge in June of 2030.
 The Company used this funding to support issuance of Participation Agreements with its participants as more fully described in Notes 2 and 4.